Christine Chapel: Critical reception

-Her appearances in episodes were commented on, with Wei Ming Dariotis critical of the single-mindedness of the plot for "Amok Time" in not allowing Spock to have sex with Chapel, or any other woman, and thus solve the problem of his Pon farr.
-But Eugene Myers at Tor.com praised Chapel, saying that the most interesting part of "What Are Little Girls Made Of?" was that it was based primarily on her, while Keith DeCandido said that this resulted in the episode being the "Kirk-and-Chapel show" to the detriment of the other characters.
+Commenting on her appearances in further episodes, Wei Ming Dariotis was critical of the single-mindedness of the plot for "Amok Time" in not allowing Spock to have sex with Chapel, or any other woman, and thus solve the problem of his Pon farr.
+Eugene Myers at Tor.com praised Chapel, saying that the most interesting part of "What Are Little Girls Made Of?" was that it was based primarily on her, while Keith DeCandido said that this resulted in the episode being the "Kirk-and-Chapel show" to the detriment of the other characters.

 In 2016, Nurse Christine Chapel was ranked as the 60th most important character of Starfleet within the Star Trek science fiction universe by Wired magazine, out of 100 characters.

+Heavy described Jess Bush's latest interpretation of the character as "very different [...] fun, irreverent, and a bit of a live wire".
+On the difference between her own portrayal of Chapel and Barrett's, Bush said: "I think that when I watched Majel's performance, what I distilled most from that, what I took from that, was her candor and her humor and her wit.
+But those things were just little seedlings.
+In the 2021 rebirth of her, there's so much more to her, I think. [...]
+She's got this lust for life and this mischievous nature that I love to embody.
+She's been through some stuff, actually."